Discover Pawleys Island, South Carolina

 Shopping and Dining on the Mainland

 Night life often consists of dining out on the Pawleys mainland, just a short drive away, and long conversations on screened porches.
-For those who want to do a little shopping, it’s off to the mainland, and no trip is complete without a visit to The Hammock Shops Village, established in 1938, and featuring more than two dozen shops and restaurants, including the shop where original rope hammocks are still handmade even today.
+For those who want to do a little shopping, it’s off to the mainland, and no trip is complete without a visit to the the Island Shops and the other shopping hamlets that dot the Pawleys area.
+Be sure to visit The Original Hammock Shop and take home a handmade rope hammock.
 If award-winning golf is more your scene, then you’ve found the perfect spot!
-Within a few miles of one another in the Pawleys Island community, enthusiasts will find some of the nation’s most awarded golf courses by top publications like Golf Digest and Golf Magazine.
+Within a few miles of one another in the Pawleys Island community, enthusiasts will find a dozen of the nation’s most awarded golf courses by top publications like Golf Digest and Golf Magazine.